 The aggregate project plan combines a number of important factors in an easy to understand visual format.
 As described in the text, this includes the number and type of projects, their relative size, timing, history and where they fall on the scales of innovation for both products and processes.
-It is easy to see gaps and excesses in each category as well as the mix among the categories and the degree of product and process change.
+It is possible to see gaps and excesses in each category as well as the mix among the categories and the degree of product and process change.
 This graphic allows comparison of the types of projects being conducted, the number of projects in each type with the relative size of the resources and investments.
 Different project portfolios' proposals can be readily compared for discussion purposes or with past years' selections.

-They should be considered for inclusion, when it is favorable for the company to do so.
+Question 5: When should out-plan projects be reconsidered for inclusion?
+They should be considered for inclusion when it is favorable for the company to do so.
 For example, if missing data becomes known, the project may be reconsidered.
-Or, if another project is cancelled or completed, the freed-up funds could be applied to an outplan project.
+Alternatively, if another project is cancelled or completed, the freed-up funds could be applied to an out-plan project.
 Additionally, out-plan projects might be placed in the pipeline during a review of the portfolio of projects.